CJOY

-CJOY is a Canadian radio station, broadcasting at 1460 AM in Guelph, Ontario.
+CJOY (1460 AM) is a Canadian radio station in Guelph, Ontario.
 The station currently broadcasts an oldies/classic hits format and is branded on-air as 1460 CJOY.
 CJOY's sister station is CIMJ-FM.
 Both stations are owned by Corus Entertainment.

 History

 Wally Slatter and Fred Metcalf opened Guelph's first radio station CJOY, on June 14, 1948, on 1450 kHz with 250 watts power, non-directional with transmitter using one 150 ft tower in Guelph Township, Wellington County.

 On April 1, 1960, CJOY moved to 1460 kHz powered at 10,000 watts day and 5,000 watts night (full-time) from a new site on the south half of a Lot in Puslinch Township, Wellington County.
-This required the use of four 164 foot (overall height) towers.
+This required the use of four 164-foot (overall height) towers.
 The station had originally proposed to move to 1430 kHz with 5,000 watts but it was decided that 1460 kHz would provide a better service.

-On July 26, 1972, CJOY-AM and FM received approval to move to new studios and offices at 75 Speedvale Avenue E where it continues to broadcast from today.
+On July 26, 1972, CJOY-AM-FM received approval to move to new studios and offices at 75 Speedvale Avenue E where it continues to broadcast today.
 In 1980, the transmitter site was updated and the FM station co-sited on the same property.
-The combined system uses three 160 ft and one 400 ft towers, designed by P.Eng George Mather.
+The combined system uses three 160 ft and one 400 ft towers, designed by George Mather.
 Only one other co-sited AM/FM site existed in Canada when this was done.
 On April 28, 1987, Kawartha Broadcasting Co.
 Ltd. (which was indirectly controlled by Paul Desmarais) purchased CJOY Ltd and the Galt Broadcasting Co.
 Ltd. (CJOY, CKLA-FM and by then AM96 Cambridge) from principals Wally Slatter and Fred Metcalf.
 Other partners in AM96 were Neil Stilman, Kay Metcalf, Nancy Slatter, Bill Dawkins and Larry Smith.

 The corporate name changed to Power Broadcasting Inc. in 1989.